-Several of the methods in java.util.Collections
+Several of the methods in java.util.Collections, such as sort and shuffle,

 modify collections in place.
 If you call one of these methods on a